onyxfish/clan/docs/index.rst

     For details about all metrics you can report on, see the `Google Analytics Core Reporting API docs <https://developers.google.com/analytics/devguides/reporting/core/dimsmets>`_.

 To run this report to a JSON file, run the following command.
 Note that by default clan will look for a YAML file called :code:`clan.yml`.
-You can override this with the `-c` option.
+You can override this with the :code:`-c` option.

 .. code-block:: bash